 - [Batch Transactions](/guide/use-accounts/batch-transactions): Execute multiple operations atomically in a single Tempo Transaction using native protocol-level batching with one signature and lower gas costs.

-- [Scheduled Transactions](/guide/use-accounts/scheduled-transactions): Schedule Tempo transactions to execute within a specific time window using validAfter and validBefore timestamps for vesting, offers, and delayed execution.
+- [Scheduled Transactions](/guide/use-accounts/scheduled-transactions): Schedule Tempo Transactions to execute within a specific time window using validAfter and validBefore timestamps for vesting, offers, and delayed execution.

-- [WebAuthn & P256 Signatures](/guide/use-accounts/webauthn-p256-signatures): Sign Tempo transactions with passkeys, Face ID, Touch ID, or hardware security keys using native WebAuthn and P256 signature support on EOA accounts.
+- [WebAuthn & P256 Signatures](/guide/use-accounts/webauthn-p256-signatures): Sign Tempo Transactions with passkeys, Face ID, Touch ID, or hardware security keys using native WebAuthn and P256 signature support on EOA accounts.

 - [TIP Title](/protocol/tips/_tip_template): Short description for SEO